facebookresearch/deep_bisim4control/README.md

-# SAC+AE implementaiton in PyTorch
+# Learning Invariant Representations forReinforcement Learning without Reconstruction

 ## Requirements
 We assume you have access to a gpu that can run CUDA 9.2.
 Then, the simplest way to install all required dependencies is to create an anaconda environment by running: